urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

   state import and state version transition.
 - This is managed by three arms: `on-init`, `on-save` and `on-load`.
 - `on-init` initializes the agent and is called when it's first installed.
-- `on-save` exports the agent's state and is usually called during upgrade or when an app is suspended.
+- `on-save` exports the agent's state and is called during upgrade or when an app is suspended.
-- `on-load` imports an agent's state and is usually called during upgrade or when an app is unsuspended.
-It typically also handles converting data from old state versions to new state versions.
+- `on-load` imports an agent's state and is called during upgrade or when an app is unsuspended.
+It also handles converting data from old state versions to new state versions.
 - The type of an agent's state is typically defined in a separate core.
 - The state type is typically versioned, with a new type definition for each